• Skip to primary navigation

 Instructions

-1. For the Tempeh: Place the tempeh in a pan with water coming halfway up the blocks of tempeh, simmer on medium to medium-high for 10 minutes, flipping halfway through.
+1. For the tempeh: Place the tempeh in a pan with water coming halfway up the blocks of tempeh, and simmer on medium to medium-high for 10 minutes, flipping halfway through.
 Or use a steamer basket and steam it for 10 minutes.
+(See notes on steaming to save time)

 2. While the tempeh is steaming, whisk together the tamari, maple syrup, and apple cider vinegar.

-3. Once steamed, let it cool until you’re able to handle, then cut tempeh into ½ inch cubes.
+3. Once steamed, let the tempeh cool until you’re able to handle it, then cut tempeh into ½ inch cubes.

-4. Place the tempeh in a shallow dish and pour the marinade over it, toss the cubes around to ensure they’re covered.
+4. Add the tempeh to the marinade, and toss the cubes around to ensure they’re covered.
 Let it marinate for about 15-20 minutes.
-Toss the cubes around about every 5-10 minutes, to ensure even marinating.
+Toss the cubes around about every 10 minutes, to ensure even marinating.
 (It can also marinate overnight)

 5. Preheat the oven to 425 F (220 C).

-6. For the Potatoes: For oil-free roasting toss sweet potatoes with apple cider vinegar and salt.
-Don’t pour onto a baking tray, lift them out of the bowl to leave excess vinegar behind.
+6. For the potatoes: For oil-free roasting toss sweet potatoes with apple cider vinegar and salt.
+Lift them out of the bowl onto a baking tray to leave excess vinegar behind.
+(Or skip the apple cider vinegar and use a neutral-tasting oil).

 7. Bake the sweet potatoes on a silicone mat or parchment-lined baking tray for 25-30 minutes, stirring halfway through.

-10. For the Kale: Massage the kale with 2 tablespoons of dressing, tear it into bite-size pieces if needed.
-The volume of kale should reduce in size (I just reuse the bowl from the sweet potatoes).
+10. For the kale: Massage the kale with 2 tablespoons of dressing, and tear it into bite-size pieces if needed.
+The volume of kale should be reduced in size (I just reuse the bowl from the sweet potatoes).

-11. To serve: portion off the quinoa, cooked potatoes, tempeh, diced apples, sliced avocado into bowls, and add the mustard dressing.
+11. To serve: Portion off the quinoa, cooked potatoes, tempeh, diced apples, and sliced avocado into bowls and add the mustard dressing.

 Notes